Digital Financial Assets Law Frequently Asked Questions

 - An operator is defined as a person who owns, operates, or manages a digital financial asset transaction kiosk located in this state.

-Beginning January 1, 2026, kiosk operators must provide pre-transaction disclosures to customers and are prohibited from collecting from customers in any single transaction the greater of $5 or 15% of the U.S. dollar equivalent of digital financial assets involved in the transaction.
+- Kiosk operators are prohibited from collecting from customers in any single transaction the greater of $5 or 15% of the U.S. dollar equivalent of digital financial assets involved in the transaction.
+(Fin.
+Code, § 3904.)
+DFPI has observed that several kiosk operators have misapplied the statutory language by applying the 15% limit to the cash tendered by the customer.
+This is inconsistent with the statutory language and kiosk operators should consult the language of the 3904(b) directly.

 Learn more on the Kiosk Operators webpage.